Lou Richards Medal

 The Lou Richards Medal is an annual Most Valuable Player award for the Australian Football League, based on votes from the Sunday Footy Show panel each week.

 History

-The Lou Richards Medal is named after former Collingwood player, Lou Richards.
-It was named in his honour due to his involvement in football, both onfield and in the media.
+The Lou Richards Medal is named after the late Collingwood hall of famer and esteemed media personality Lou Richards.
+It was named in his honour due to his involvement in football—both on-field and in the media.

 Voting

-For each game during the home and away season, one Sunday Footy Show panelist will review the game and award votes to the best four players.
+For each game during the home-and-away season, one Sunday Footy Show panelist will review the game and award votes to the best four players.
 These four players receive any number of votes up to ten based on the quality of their performance.
-Seven or eight are the most common scores given; ten votes, representing a flawless performance, is extremely rare.
+Seven or eight are the most common scores given; ten votes, representing a supposedly flawless performance, is extremely rare.